kesha-antonov/react-native-trueconf-sdk/README.md

 ## TODO

-### iOS
-- [ ] Fix iOS crash when mute camera
-- [ ] Fix iOS connect on real device
-- [ ] Check that mute mic and camera works on iOS and it's confirmed in Privacy section on top of system screen

 ### Android
 - [ ] Allow join with camera/mic off
 - [ ] Fix jumping icons in buttons